fhelms8/pandas-challenge/README.md

 There is a Pymoli_test.ipynb within in the folder; that was soley for testing my solutions.
 Please ignore.

+I welcome detailed feedback to help me grow in this field.

+Thank you for stopping by and have a wonderful day.

 # <b>Observations</b>
 <b>1.</b> The first observation that was made was the male to female ratio difference.
 Out of 576 players; 484 players were men leaving the remaining (81) females/Non-Discolsed.
 It could be determined by this observation that this is a male dominate game.